rancher/rancher-docs/versioned_docs/version-2.12/getting-started/installation-and-upgrade/other-installation-methods/rancher-on-a-single-node-with-docker/upgrade-docker-installed-rancher.md

 This is particularly relevant for single-node Docker installations, where Rancher is not running during the upgrade.
 In such cases, controllers are not available to clean up deprecated resources automatically, and the upgrade process will fail early with an error listing the blocking resources.

-### 1. Pre-upgrade (Recommended)
+### 1. Pre-Upgrade (Recommended)

 Before upgrading, while Rancher is still running:

-- Run the pre-upgrade cleanup script to delete all RKE1 clusters and templates.
-You can find the script [here](https://github.com/rancher/rancher/blob/v2.12.0/chart/scripts/pre-upgrade-hook.sh).
+- Run the `pre-upgrade-hook` cleanup script to delete all RKE1 clusters and templates.
+You can find the script in the Rancher GitHub repository: [pre-upgrade-hook.sh](https://github.com/rancher/rancher/blob/v2.12.0/chart/scripts/pre-upgrade-hook.sh).
 - This allows Rancher to clean up associated resources and finalizers.

 ### 2. Post-Upgrade Failure Due to Residual RKE1 Resources

-If the upgrade to Rancher v2.12 is attempted without prior cleanup of RKE1 resources:
+If the upgrade to Rancher v2.12.0 or later is attempted without prior cleanup of RKE1 resources:

 - The upgrade will fail and display an error listing the resource names that are preventing the upgrade.
 - This occurs because Rancher includes validation to detect and block upgrades when unsupported RKE1 resources are still present.